brycecherry75/ShiftX/README.md

 1.1.0 Add transfer functions for simultaneous reading and writing like the Arduino SPI.transfer() function

+1.1.1 Fixed failure to compile on ARM platforms (Due etc.)

 ##FEATURES:##
 Shift 1 to 64 bits at a time whereas the standard shiftIn/shiftOut is fixed at 8 bits.